-Everyone has mental health but we don’t deal or manage it the same way, my clear advice is to find your own way with the support of others.
+Everyone has mental health, but we don’t deal with or manage it the same way.
+My clear advice is to find your own way with the support of others.
 For those of you experiencing mental health difficulties, get help now through your local mental wellbeing service (you can get this from the NHS website or speak to your GP).
-Also, think about what advice you would give if someone else was in your shoes.

-For long term well being, there are many charities who are now promoting the five ways to wellbeing and these are:
+For long term wellbeing, there are many charities that are now promoting the five ways to wellbeing and these are:

 Active: Be physically active, do exercise, go for a walk, and take up a sport you enjoy.
 Be active in your choices and plan ahead when you can.

-Learn: Learn about yourself, your environment, learnt something new, allow your brain to make new connections.
+Learn: Learn about yourself, your environment, learn something new, allow your brain to make new connections.

-Appreciate your environment and those around you, listen to the wind, let the rain fall on your skin, watch the colours of leaves change, mindfulness is a powerful tool!
-Take Notice:
+Take notice: Appreciate your environment and those around you, listen to the wind, watch the colours of leaves change.
+Remember, mindfulness is a powerful tool!

-Give: This can be charity work, or helping others, offer people a smile, and share your knowledge and talents.
+Give: This can be charity work, or helping others, offering people a smile, and sharing your knowledge and talents.
 It’s a brilliant way of developing your own skills

-On a final note of advice, I know it can be hard but remember you are not alone, you are loved and cared for, give yourself a chance always, it's never too late…
+On a final note of advice, I know it can be hard but remember you're not alone, you're loved and cared for, give yourself a chance always, it's never too late.

 Need more mental health advice?
 Not only have we got more information, but you can also go to the NHS website, MIND, Young Minds, The Samaritans, Nightline, Anxiety UK and many many other places who will be there to listen, not judge and above all, help you.